 AT DRUM LIKE A LADY, WE BELIEVE IN THE POWER OF COLLABORATION & IMPROVISATION

-Founded in 2013, with one drum, LaTreice bang curating performances in response to the discriminatory and sexist practices observed in the drumming community.
+Founded in 2013, with one drum, LaTreice began curating performances in response to the discriminatory and sexist practices observed in the drumming community.
 Drum Like a Lady encourages all individuals to see the drum as a healing instrument, a community tool, and one of the most powerful and effective methods of non-verbal communication known to humanity.
-Unfortunately, Western culture has indoctrinated us (women) to see the drum as masculine, loud, dominant, and aggressive, all of which is false and anti-female.
+Unfortunately, Western culture has indoctrinated many of us to see the drum as masculine, loud, dominant, and aggressive, all of which is false and anti-female.

 Through the Drum Like a Lady jam sessions series and outreach programs, individuals at all skills levels, ranging from the novice to the world traveler, are invited to share in the creation and celebration of a new soundscape – rooted in improvisation and inspired by the beauty of femininity.

 Drum Like a Lady is not a band and has expanded to more than just a women's percussion collective.
 We thrive because of the willingness of musicians and supporters to collaborate, appreciating each other's uniqueness and diverse skills.
 From "The Jam Jawn" jam sessions to our energetic youth programs, the community knows that this is where you come to be uplifted, inspired, loved, supported and appreciated.